 What is mercy?
 Who are the merciful?
-The sentence is introduced by the word 'blessed'. which means happy iii or fortunate and also takes on the meaning of being blessed by God.
-In the text, this phrase has central place among the nine Beatitudes which do not refer to behaviour that will be rewarded but are real opportunities to become a little more like God.
-The merciful, in particular, are those whose hearts are filled with love for him and for their brothers and sisters, a concrete love that favours the least, the forgotten, the poor and those in need of this selfless love.
-Mercy, in fact, is one of God's attributes; iv Jesus himself is mercy.
+The sentence is introduced by the word 'blessed'. which means happy or fortunate and also takes on the meaning of being blest by God.
+In the text, this phrase takes a central place among the nine Beatitudes which do not refer to behaviour that will be rewarded but rather are real opportunities to become a little more like God.
+The merciful, in particular, are those whose hearts are filled with love for Him and for their brothers and sisters.
+This concrete love leans towards the least, the forgotten, the poor and those in need of selfless love.
+Mercy, in fact, is one of God's attributes; Jesus himself is mercy.